 Alain de Botton

-A few weeks ago I made the statement that one of the skills I need to learn is how to end relationships in a healthy constructive way.
+A few weeks ago I made the statement that one of the skills I need to practice is how to end relationships in a healthy constructive way.

 A few things.

 Frankly, based on this chart, I’ve had one relationship in my life end in what appears to be a healthy power parting: a parting that leaves both partners empowered to move forward.

 I can also tell you, the way my relationship with Painter and Beatrix ended was not healthy.
 There were plenty of healthy things in my relationships but this was definitely not one of them.

 For example, Painter sulked away and ghosted.
 I was expected to know.

 When I saw Esther Perel’s continuum summarizing a Relationship Accountability Spectrum, I was like, “Holy FUCK!
 Ghosting?!
 That is exactly what has happened over the last year!
 That is what she did!
 That is how I feel and behave!
 I’m not crazy or irrational!”